 At the University of North Carolina, I am indebted to professors Hugh O'Neill, Rich Bettis, and Ben Rosen, and, later, Dean Robert Sullivan for giving me the opportunity to develop the Center for Sustainable Enterprise.
-However, it was really Professor Anne Illinitch (now York) who deserves the most credit for attracting me to UNC in the first place.
+However, it was really Professor Anne York who deserves the most credit for attracting me to UNC in the first place.
 It was her passion, vision, and persistence that helped to make it a reality.
 With regard to the center itself, however, my professional and personal relationship with Professor Jim Johnson has been especially fruitful.
-In his role as faculty co-director of the center with me, Jim has taught me a great deal about the social aspects of sustainability, particularly those relating to minorities and the economically disadvantaged.
+In his role as faculty codirector of the center with me, Jim has taught me a great deal about the social aspects of sustainability, particularly those relating to minorities and the economically disadvantaged.
 I also owe Jim a debt of thanks for helping to create the title for this book: For several years, the two of us discussed (but never completed) an article together entitled (tentatively) "Capitalism at the Crossroads."
 For Jim's unswerving support as both a friend and a close colleague, I am very grateful.

-As with the creation of CEMP at Michigan, the Center for Sustainable Enterprise at UNC would have never been possible if it were not for the visionary support of two people: Professor Jack Kasarda (Director of the Kenan Institute for Private Enterprise) and Professor Bill Glaze (Director of the Carolina Environmental Program).
+As with the creation of CEMP at Michigan, the Center for Sustainable Enterprise at UNC would have never been possible if it were not for the visionary support of two people: Professor Jack Kasarda (Director of the Kenan Institute for Private Enterprise) and Professor Bill Glaze (former Director of the Carolina Environmental Program).
 Both showed the willingness to financially support the fledgling concept for a new Center before anyone else at either the business school or the university would pay any attention.
-Without them, the body of new work generated over the past seven years would have not been possible.
-Nor would the establishment of an MBA concentration at Kenan-Flagler Business School that, by the early 2000s, attracted nearly one-third of the admitted students each year to the school.
-For this accomplishment, I should also thank Jim Dean, who was Dean of the MBA program during the creation of the concentration.
+Without them, the body of new work generated over the past decade would not have been possible-nor would the establishment of an MBA concentration at Kenan-Flagler Business School that, by the early 2000s, attracted nearly one-third of the admitted students each year to the school.
+For this accomplishment, I should also thank Jim Dean, now the Dean of the School but who was Dean of the MBA program during the creation of the concentration.

-For the opportunity at Cornell, I am indebted to several people: Dean Robert Sweiringa; Senior Associate Dean Joe Thomas; and professors Alan McAdams, Norm Scott, Bob Libby, Beta Mannix, and Bob Frank, to name but a few.
-However, the ultimate acknowledgement must be made to the late Sam Johnson, Chairman Emeritus of S.C.
-Johnson & Son, Inc. It was Sam and the Johnson Family who had the vision to endow both the S.C.
-Johnson Chair in Sustainable Global Enterprise and the new Center for Sustainable Global Enterprise.
-Other pioneering benefactors also deserve recognition: Dr. Hans Zulliger, Swiss scientist and businessperson, for endowing the Chair in Sustainable Enterprise at UNC; and Fred Erb and the Max McGraw Foundation for endowing the Erb Environmental Management Institute and Max McGraw Chair, respectively, at Michigan.
+For the opportunity at Cornell, I am indebted to several people: Dean Robert Swieringa; Senior Associate Dean Joe Thomas; and professors Alan McAdams, Norm Scott, Bob Libby, Beta Mannix, and Bob Frank, to name but a few.
+Over the past two years, Cornell President David Skorton has also become an important supporter; he was instrumental in helping us launch the Cornell Global Forum on Sustainable Enterprise in 2009.
+The opportunity to work with Cornell Trustee Kevin McGovern and the start-up team at The Water Initiative (TWI) over these past two years has also been an invaluable experience.
+However, the ultimate acknowledgment must be made to the late Sam Johnson, Chairman Emeritus of S. C. Johnson & Son, Inc. It was Sam and the Johnson family who had the vision to endow both the S. C. Johnson Chair in Sustainable Global Enterprise and the new Center for Sustainable Global Enterprise.
+Other pioneering benefactors also deserve recognition: Dr. Hans Zulliger, Swiss scientist and businessperson, for endowing the Chair in Sustainable Enterprise at UNC; and Fred Erb and the Max McGraw Foundation for endowing the Erb Institute for Global Sustainable Enterprise and the Max McGraw Chair, respectively, at Michigan.
 It is important to recognize the crucial contribution that such gifts make to the legitimacy and institutionalization of this work at major universities and business schools.